 - Direct where remaining assets should go in the event of a beneficiary’s death.
 This can be helpful in a family that includes second marriages and step-children.

-- A Trust can protect privacy by saving your beneficiaries from unwanted scrutiny or solicitation.
+- Protect privacy by saving your beneficiaries from unwanted scrutiny or solicitation.

-- If you have children who live out of state it is a good idea to have one person in control to manage all assets.
+- Have one person in control to manage all assets- If you have children who live out of state it is a good idea.
 The Trust enables the trustee to be in charge rather than having every decision subject to approval of multiple persons and signatures.

-- There are many kinds of trusts such as – Living trusts, Revocable and Irrevocable trusts, Marital or A-B trusts, Credit Shelter Trusts, Special Needs Trusts, and Charitable Remainder Trusts.
+There are many kinds of trusts such as – Living trusts, Testamentary trusts, Marital or A-B trusts, Credit Shelter Trusts, Special Needs Trusts, and Charitable Remainder Trusts.

 - If you would like someone else to accept management responsibility for some or all of your property.